photo of Jane smiling

 I am on the academic job market for 2024-2025.

-Selected First Author Publications
+Selected First Author Full Papers

 Less is Not More: Improving Findability and Actionability of Privacy Controls for Online Behavioral Advertising